lmarkus/Kraken_Example_Shopping_Cart/README.md

 * Creating custom libraries
 * Using middleware
 * Using models for our data
+* Using MongoDB and Mongoose
 * Internationalization with the content bundles
 * Using Kraken's built-in security
 * Integration with PayPal

 This repository was created specifically to hold the example.
-If you looks at the [commit list](https://github.com/lmarkus/Kraken_Example_Shopping_Cart/commits/master), you will see how the shopping cart was built, step by step.
+If you look at the [commit list](https://github.com/lmarkus/Kraken_Example_Shopping_Cart/commits/master), you will see how the shopping cart was built, step by step.

 ## Prerequisites